This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone. #MyOdwalla #CollectiveBias

 Smoothies are made with fruit.
 We all know that, right?
-Well, mangonadas are also made with fruit, except this drink is only made with mango and lime.
+Well, mangonadas are also made with fruit, except this drink made with mango and lime only.
 That’s it.
 No other fruit is added to the mix.
-Some people don’t even add lime to theirs.
+Some people don’t even add lime to theirs, whilst others use a lime-flavored chili powder.
 And while it might have the same thick and smooth consistency of a smoothie, there are two main factors that make this drink stand out a little taller than a regular fruit smoothie.
 Chamoy sauce, and a Tirolo straw.

-If you’ve never had chamoy sauce, you might be surprised to find out it isn’t very spicy.
+If you’ve never had chamoy sauce, it might surprise you to find out it isn’t very spicy.
 It’s actually a little bit of everything!
 Chamoy sauce is sweet, sour, spicy, and savory all at the same time.
 It’s traditionally made with pickled stone fruits such as apricots and plums as well as lime and chiles.

 And in case you didn’t know already, mango and chamoy are like bff’s!
 Nothing compares to those two flavors together.
 Anyone who loves mango and has had a mangonada will probably agree when I say your life will never be the same after you’ve had mango with chamoy sauce.

-Some people like to add a variety of Mexican candies on top of their mangonada as well, but that straw is the one you really shouldn’t go without.
+Some people like to add a variety of Mexican candies on top of their mangonada as well, but the tamarind candy straw is the one you really shouldn’t go without.
 A mangonada isn’t the same without it in my opinion.

 So what do you say we put it all together now, shall we?

-Then add the frozen mango chunks, fresh lime juice, and one bottle of Odwalla® Mango Tango® from Target.
-Blend again until smooth and there aren’t any large pieces of ice left.
+Then add the frozen mango chunks (or fresh mango chunks if you prefer), fresh lime juice, and one bottle of Odwalla® Mango Tango® from Target.
+Blend again until smooth and there aren’t any large pieces of ice cube left.